rikkimax/twp-d/manuscript/content/codegroup.md

 ./excodegroup
 ```

-For Windows users, note that it has the exe extension for the generated binary.
+For Windows users, note that it has the EXE extension for the generated binary.

 1. Change the text in myfunction "Hi from myfunction!" to something else.
 2. What happens if you remove the brackets in the main function when "calling" myfunction.